Most Popular Bloggers in Singapore 2014

 ieatishootipost.sg is run Dr Leslie Tay, Singapore's most loved celebrity food blogger.
 He often appears in media and even had his own television series, filmed in partnership with 8 Days.

-He is a best-selling food guidebook author and in the day runs his own family clinic that operates on 6 working days.
+He is a best-selling food guidebook author and in the day runs his own family clinic that is open 6 days a week.
 He has a passion for preserving hawker food and often writes well researched stories behind the dishes and hawker stalls he recommends.
 It's for this reason he has amassed a loyal following of over 100,000 followers on facebook, one of the highest among any individual in Singapore.
 He is extremely influential and well respected.

 The bad news for marketers is how he is extremely selective in what he promotes.
 If you're a generation Y hawker needing publicity, he will gladly feature you for free if he enjoys your food.
 If you're a five star hotel throwing money at him to dine at your best restaurant, he will probably decline politely.